 Learn more about our most important corporate supporters.

-A series of exhibitions and programs at The Museum of Modern Art and MoMA PS1 is supported by a partnership with Volkswagen of America.
+A series of programs at The Museum of Modern Art and MoMA PS1 is supported by a partnership with Volkswagen of America.

 Since 2011, Volkswagen Group of America has been a major partner of The Museum of Modern Art and MoMA PS1, providing crucial support for MoMA’s groundbreaking digital learning activities, a wide range of more than 30 exhibitions, award-winning educational programs, special event programming, and other initiatives.
 They’ve given MoMA the chance to reach a truly worldwide audience of learners, connect visitors with living artists, leverage emerging technologies, and further illuminate the richness of MoMA’s collection.
 Volkswagen Group of America, Inc. (VWGoA) is a wholly owned subsidiary of Volkswagen AG, one of the world’s leading automobile manufacturers and the largest carmaker in Europe.